alexwang19/sysdig-scripts/events_filter/README.md

 * --time-duration - time duration in minutes ex: 10
 * --ssl-verification - disabled by default, pass "enabled" to enable
 * --output-file - output file for filtered events. ex: test.json
+* --proxies - specify list of proxies to use

 NOTE: Use cluster-name-contains-pattern OR cluster-names to avoid conflict